All Episodes

 A lot of polls showed it.

-Um people have spoken, and now it's time for us to move on.
+But people have spoken, and now it's time for us to move on.

-Mr. President, you mentioned uh you mentioned entitlements and um one of the big hot button issues for the Democratic Party is Social Security and the idea of partial privatization, which you have talked about, and and and uh I wonder if there's anything in your agenda in that way that you're willing to adjust in the spirit of bipartisanship or back off from, given how important that is to the core of the Democratic Party.
+And I wonder if there's anything in your agenda in that way that you're willing to adjust in the spirit of bipartisanship or back off from, given how important that is to the core of the Democratic Party.

-I put out my ideas, as you recall, I think the State of the Union uh last time, and uh and we we want to hear their ideas, and hopefully out of this concept of folks sitting around a table sharing ways forward, that we will come up with commonality that we're able to then say to the American people we've helped solve this problem.
+And hopefully, out of this concept of folks sitting around a table sharing ways forward, that we will come up with commonality that we're able to then say to the American people, we've helped solve this problem.

-It's but it's a tough issue.
+But it's a tough issue.

-My problem with that is is that the longer you wait, the more difficult the issue is going to become.
+My problem with that is that the longer you wait, the more difficult the issue is going to become.

-And some will keep pushing it, and hopefully, you know, we can we can get something done.
+And hopefully, you know, we can get something done.

 Richard.

-Yet just about at every campaign stop, you expressed pretty much the opposite.
+Yet, just about at every campaign stop, you expressed pretty much the opposite.

 You talked about them having a different mindset.